SoftUni/Programming-Basics-Book-Java-EN/chapter-01-first-steps-in-programming.md

 ![](assets/chapter-1-images/08.Numbers-sum-web-08.png)

-Once the project is loaded in IntelliJ, it should look something like this:
+Once the project is loaded, in IntelliJ, it should look something like this:

 ![](assets/chapter-1-images/08.Numbers-sum-web-09.png)

-Let's start the project and make sure it runs without errors.
-To do that, we'll go to the **[src/main/javacom.softuni]** folder and open the **SumatorApplication** file:
+Let us start the project and make sure it runs without errors.
+To do that, we will go to the **[src/main/javacom.softuni]** folder and open the **SumatorApplication** file:

 ![](assets/chapter-1-images/08.Numbers-sum-web-10.png)